Colby College student organizations: The Colby Echo

 Colby's student newspaper, The Colby Echo, has been published since 1877.
 It was published monthly from 1877 to 1886, semi-monthly until 1898, and then weekly from 1898 on.
 Staff currently consists of 20 editors, who are responsible for assigning and writing articles, overseeing the production process and maintaining the Echo’s online presence.
 The Colby Echo editors also assign weekly articles to a team of 15 news staff writers.
 The Colby Echo is published every Wednesday that the college is in session, with 1,300 copies printed each week.

 WMHB

 WMHB 89.7 FM, is Colby's non-commercial College radio station, directed, managed, and staffed entirely by students.
 It has been on air since March 1949, and broadcasts new and diverse programming to Waterville, Winslow, Oakland, Fairfield and surrounding communities, and around the world on the Internet via its webcast.

 Sigma Kappa

 Sigma Kappa (ΣΚ) is a sorority founded in 1874 at Colby College by five women: Mary Caffrey Low Carver, Elizabeth Gorham Hoag, Ida Mabel Fuller Pierce, Frances Elliott Mann Hall and Louise Helen Coburn.
-The sorority ceased to exist on Colby's campus in 1984 when the college changed its rules to disallow Greek life, citing a negative effect on the campus.
-Since its founding in 1874, the sorority has initiated more than 156,000 members worldwide and has 112 collegiate chapters in 36 states and over 120 alumnae chapters.
+The sorority ceased to exist on Colby's campus in 1984 when the college changed its rules to disallow fraternities and sororities, citing a negative effect on the campus.